abrown/dynsem-llvm/README.md

 - Add semantic components: I can find generally optimal implementations of maps/lists but they must be reversible--in a rule with three side-effect premises if the third premise fails, the interpreter must be able to "undo" the side-effects (are these the "frames" in the implementation?)
 - Figure out how to install `build-meta-env` in the Dockerfile; running into environment issues
 - Use a templating library like [mustach](https://gitlab.com/jobol/mustach) to avoid the vast amount of unreadable `puts` and `fprintf` in the generator
+- Self-contain the third-party libraries as git submodules and install in the `3rd` directory to avoid OS-level installs

 # Documentation